 Carrick-A-Rede Sea Safari

-Our Carrick-A-Rede sea safari is one of our most popular trips along the North Coast and is a firm favourite for children and those who prefer a gentle sheltered cruise.
+Our Carrick-A-Rede sea safari is one of our most popular trips along the North Coast.
 It is also a photographer’s delight, due to being away from the busy crowds that flock to Carrick-A-Rede, and offering a different perspective of the rope-bridge, the fisherman’s cottage and the caves below.

 Our trip commences from the harbour in the small coastal town of Ballycastle (from Irish: Baile an Chaistil, meaning “town of the castle”).
-From here we take in the spectacular coastal scenery of the North coast pausing to contemplate the sight and history of Kinbane Castle which lies on a long, narrow limestone headland projecting into the sea.
+From here we take in the spectacular coastal scenery of the North coast, getting up close to the Mermaid’s Tears Waterfall, the Mermaid’s Seaweed Bath and the Smuggler’s Cave.
+After travelling a little further we stop to contemplate the sight and history of Kinbane Castle which lies on a long, narrow limestone headland projecting into the sea.
 Kinbane is a two-storey castle and was built in 1547 by Colla McDonnell, brother of Sorley Boy MacDonnell.